 The empty blocks of land adjoining the beach front had all been consumed by new resorts and cheap accommodation.

-Sai Kaew Beach extends all the way to the rocks where the mermaid statue is located.
+Sai Kaew Beach is a few hundred metres long and extends all the way to the rocks, where the mermaid statue is located.

 The statues are taken from the poem by Sunthorn Phu, one of Thailand’s most famous poets.